aurrelhebert/warp10-zeppelin-quantumviz/README.md

 ## GTS format in Scala

-Here you will find an example on Scala of a valid serie, than can be plot using QuantumViz
+Here you will find an example in Scala of a valid series, than can be plot using QuantumViz

 ```
 import com.google.gson.Gson